What is Early Catholic Family Life?

-Each two-hour session is divided into three components: The Parent and Child Play Together Time takes place during the first hour of each session.
+During the first hour of each session, Parents and Children interact in Faith-based activities.
+This play-together time ends with a teacher-lead circle.
 During the second hour of the session the children and the parents separate.
-The parents take part in The Parent Discussion Time while their children continue on in the early childhood classroom with a trained adult volunteer leader and assistants in The Child-Only Time.
+The parents take part in the Parent Discussion Time while their children continue on in the early childhood classroom with a trained adult volunteer leader and assistants in The Child Play Together Time.

 How do I start a program?

 The Early Catholic Family Life program is designed to be simple and straightforward for parishes to implement.

 Facilities - It's easily offered in parishes using existing spaces, such as a Parish Council meeting room for parents' discussion and a children's room, usually a parish's preschool or Sunday childcare program space.
 Other parish spaces can also be used to offer the program.

 Training - Training is an essential element of successful implementation and is required for at least 2 leaders: a parent discussion leader and an early childhood leader.
 Training is strongly recommended for a third person from the parish or school.
 This third trainee will be responsible for coordination, oversight, and sustaining ECFL from year to year.

 Training is hands-on and fully prepares trainees for implementation.
 It also covers recruitment and promotion and provides the tools needed, such as flyers, posters, video (Facebook) clips, and more.

 Training for Early Catholic Family Life is regularly offered and can be easily scheduled by the program's creators, Joanne and Alan Foley.
 (See below for newly offered on-line training for ECFL)

 Curriculum - The Early Catholic Family Life program manuals are detailed, comprehensive easy to follow.